Nusraat Faria: Career

+Film

 She signed with Jaaz Multimedia to appear in two films, titled Aashiqui and Hero 420.
 The former, being her debut film, released in late 2015 while the latter released in early 2016.
 The former also earned Faria a Meril Prothom Alo Award for Best Newcomer in film or television.
 Both films were Indo-Bangladeshi joint ventures, being co-produced by Eskay Movies.

 In 2016, Faria also starred in another Indo-Bangladeshi co-production, Badsha - The Don, directed by Baba Yadav.
 The film also starred popular Indian actor Jeet, and is considered a turning point in Faria's career, earning Faria a Tele Cine Award for Best Actress from Bangladesh.